GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/colab/index.md

 A colab—or colaboratory—is a data analysis tool that combines code, output, and descriptive text into one collaborative document.
 You can run the [Topics Model Execution Demo colab](https://colab.research.google.com/drive/1hIVoz8bRCTpllYvads51MV7YS3zi3prn) to test how the Topics classifier model infers topics of interest to the user, from the hostnames of pages they visit.

 1. From the *Classifier* tab of the `chrome://topics-internals` page get the directory path for the `.tflite` file used by the Topics API.
-The [override list](/docs/privacy-sandbox/topics/#manually-curated) `.pb.gz` file is in the same directory.
+The override list, `override_list.pb.gz`, is available from the `chrome://topics-internals/` page under the current model in the Classifier tab.

     {% Img src="image/80mq7dk16vVEg8BBhsVe42n6zn82/txujKqPgnQdbwmTfdPZT.png",
   alt="chrome://topics-internal page with Classifier panel selected and tflite file path highlighted.",